 The Scott Soil and Water Conservation District is the fiscal agent for the MCD.
 The Dakota County Soil and Water Conservation District is the host for the Non-Point Engineering Assistance Program.
-The Anoka Conservation District is the host for the Campus Groundwater Conservation Planning Program.
-The Washington Conservation District is the host for the Sub-watershed Assistance Program through December 31, 2021.
+The Washington Conservation District was the host for the Sub-watershed Assistance Program through December 31, 2022.